 - Schedule set times every day for relaxation – listening to soft music, reading, meditation or prayer, or enjoying a favorite soothing hobby, such as knitting or working on puzzles.

 Compassionate Nursing Services is always available to offer additional strategies to conquer fatigue and to make life more enjoyable for older adults.
-Reach out to the top St. Louis nursing care agency at 314-432-4312 to ask about a no cost in-home consultation and for additional information about our compassionate care team and industry leading home care services.
+Reach out to us at 314-432-4312 to ask about a no cost in-home consultation and for additional information about our compassionate care team and industry leading home care in Clayton and the surrounding cities.